Text courtesy of Katy Gabrio, Associate Library Director, DeWitt Wallace Library, Macalester College

 This full time position includes an annual salary of $57000-62000 and includes Macalester’s esteemed benefits package.

 To be considered, please submit your resume and cover letter in one combined PDF via Macalester’s Employment Opportunities page.
 Priority will be given to candidates who apply by May 9th and the position will be posted until filled.

 All inquiries regarding this position can be sent to:

 Macalester College - Institutional Overview

-Macalester is dedicated to the goal of building a culturally diverse and pluralistic staff committed to working in a multicultural environment and strongly encourages applications from everyone who would add richness to our community, including people of color, individuals with disabilities, women and LGBTQIA+ individuals.
+Macalester is proud of its longstanding commitment to social justice and creating a safe environment for all people regardless of sexual orientation, race, ethnicity, national origin, citizenship status, gender, religion, age, or ability.
+Macalester is dedicated to the goal of building a culturally diverse and pluralistic staff committed to working in a multicultural environment and strongly encourages applications from everyone who would add richness to our community, including people of color, individuals with disabilities and women.

 Macalester employees enjoy a fantastic benefits package and working environment that is second to none.
-Please visit Macalester Benefits for more information about what Macalester has to offer its employees.
+Please visit http://www.macalester.edu/employmentservices/benefits for more information about benefits at Macalester College.

 Our Commitment to Safety in response to COVID-19

 For the safety of our community, Macalester requires all employees to have received a COVID-19 vaccine.
 Should a newly hired employee be unable to receive the vaccination for either medical or religious reasons we offer accommodations and assistance.

 Questions or concerns about this process should be directed to Bob Graf, Director of Employment Services, at email@example.com